Loading lesson…

 The big idea: probing is the cheapest, oldest tool in the interpretability kit.
 It is also still one of the most useful, especially when paired with intervention experiments.

-What is the core idea behind "Probing: Linear, Nonlinear, and Contrast"?
+What is the main idea of "Probing: Linear, Nonlinear, and Contrast"?

-Which best describes the scope of "Probing: Linear, Nonlinear, and Contrast"?
+Which concept is most central to "Probing: Linear, Nonlinear, and Contrast"?